WHAT IS 'POSTURE'?

 First things first; your posture is about so much more than sitting up straight!
 I don't teach my clients 'the proper way to sit'.

-Having 'good posture' is judged by your body's ability to comfortably hold itself at rest in what The Egoscue Method calls "functional alignment".
+Having 'good posture' is judged by your body's ability to comfortably hold itself at rest in what The Egoscue Method calls "functional alignment" - A position where all the joints are comfortable, with no undue strain.

-When the Egoscue Method talks about 'improving posture', what we are really talking about is 'changing biomechanics'.
-By changing your body's biomechanics, you will make a massive difference to the way your body interacts with gravity.
+When the Egoscue Method talks about 'improving posture', what we are really talking about is 'changing biomechanics' and 'improving range of movement'.

 Functional alignment looks at how each joint in your body works in relation to the other joints in your body.
 The musculoskeletal system is irrefutably interrelated and must be treated as such.